Best Practices for Going Back to School with Embrace2

 To make the transition back to school simple and stress-free, we have some tips on how to best use Embrace at school.

-1. Tell the teacher about Embrace
+1. Tell the teacher about Embrace2

-The teachers should know that Embrace is a watch that monitors for possible tonic-clonic seizures.
+The teachers should know that Embrace2 is a watch that monitors for possible tonic-clonic seizures.
 They should know how it works, and that your child will always have to have their phone with them.
 You can provide them with this article: How Embrace Works

 2. Make sure your child has the phone handy

-Embrace uses the lights on its cover to communicate.
+Embrace2 uses the lights on its cover to communicate.
 It’s very important that your child knows what they mean.
 In case both of you need a little refresher, sit together and check the cheat sheet in the Alert App under the tab More > Tips and Tutorials > Embrace LED Light Guide

 4. Choose a Caregiver together